OCA/account-closing/account_cutoff_base/README.rst

 Account Cutoff Base
 ===================

-This module contains objets, fields and menu entries that are used by other cut-off modules ; it doesn't provide useful features by itself.
+This module contains models, fields and menu entries that are used by other cut-off modules ; it doesn't provide useful features by itself.
 You need to install other cut-off modules to get the useful features: